Josesx506/odin-phototag/README.md

 The project was built with NextJS, MongoDB (atlas), and mongoose.
 The entire stack was built in nextJS and I included a public api within the application.
 Game logic was implemented on server components to prevent cheating and accessed using a combination of server functions
 (actions) and `useEffect` calls.
-Using nextJs helped to cutout the express requirement for a backend server and I didn't implement any authentication but overall, the express logic feels closer to flask logic from python, and I prefer it to next.
+Using nextJs helped to cutout the express requirement for a backend server and I didn't implement any authentication but overall, the express logic feels closer to flask logic from python, and I prefer it to next. <br>

+Vercel deployments require whitelisting all ip addresses on mongodb `0.0.0.0/0`.

 ### Getting Started